Skip to navigation Skip to content

 Manual deductions are appropriate when a:

-• Automatic deductions were prevented
+• automatic deductions was prevented

-• Payee with an overpayment requests deductions
+• payee with an overpayment requests deductions

-• Payee with an overpayment does not have automatic deductions due to a debt offset in one of their cases.
+• payee with an overpayment does not have automatic deductions due to a debt offset in one of their cases.
 Note: manual deductions can still be set up in this scenario

 2